goat-io/fluent/Readme.md

 A TS library to give you wrapper Fluent methods for API and general App building.
 It takes care of all the heavy work so you can focus on creating amazing ideas.

-Fluent will help you develop faster in any Framework
+Fluent helps teams develop faster in any Framework

 ### Installing